developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/wipedevice/index.md

 ### Setup Wizard Manual Bypass

-If the Android setup Wizard appears, it's possible to skip it by scanning the barcode below during any phase of the wizard. **Supported on devices as indicated below**.
+When staging manually, it's possible to skip the Android Setup Wizard on devices with **Android M and higher** by scanning the barcode below at any stage of the wizard.
+This feature is **<u>supported only on devices as indicated below</u>**. **IMPORTANT**: If the wizard is partially completed, data entered prior to the scan is applied.

 #### Support Notes

+The scan-to-bypass wizard feature works only on devices with OS images as indicated below.

-**8956-platform Devices**:
+**8956-platform devices**:

 * **Android Nougat** with BSP49 and higher
 * **Android Marshmallow** with BSP21 (G-00-08) or higher

+**IMPORTANT**: If the wizard is partially completed, data entered prior to the scan is applied.

 <!-- WAITING FOR BSP # from ENG.
 **TC20/TC25 Devices**: